 Objective 6.1 - The Project will preserve a minimum of 25% of the existing native habitat on the project site.
-The property contains 12.58 acres of native vegetation and cannot account for an additional 1.88 acres of historic clearing that has been done.
-The project is therefore required to preserve a minimum of 3.61 acres.
-As proposed, the project will preserve 3.61 acres of native habitats.
+The property contains 12.49 acres of native vegetation and cannot account for an additional 1.39 acres of historic clearing that has been done.
+The project is therefore required to preserve a minimum of 3.47 acres.
+The project is also required to preserve 20 additional trees due to larger trees that were allowed to grow up in the pasture area.
+The preservation of these additional trees will require 0.52 acres of open space.
+While the code does not require that the lands used for native tree preservation be under conservation easement, these trees will be placed within CE area that is more than the required acreage to meet the native preservation requirement.
+As proposed, the project will preserve 4.01 acres of native habitats, which is more than required.
 In addition, the areas proposed for preservation meet the hierarchy standards of this Objective in that the areas are utilized by listed species and do include the higher functional wetlands.
 Because of the separation of the high quality areas by a roadway and pasture lands the preserves are not interconnected within the site.
 One of the preserve areas is contiguous with offsite lands to the north and east while the remaining preserve area is sandwiched between the development area and Santa Barbara Blvd.